Executive Team

 Hide info

 Philipp holds a PhD in Biochemistry from the University of Basel and has a long track record of working in translational immuno-oncology (IO) research, infectious diseases, and general drug discovery within the pharmaceutical industry.
-In 2015 he joined Boehringer Ingelheim´s IO department, where he led multidisciplinary research teams and delivered the IO research strategy for innovative platforms and biology areas.
+In 2016 he joined Boehringer Ingelheim´s IO department, where he led multidisciplinary research teams and delivered the IO research strategy for innovative platforms and biology areas.
 Contributing to Boehringer Ingelheim´s external innovation strategy he further identified, evaluated, initiated, and managed alliances with multiple external partners.
 Philipp joined the Boehringer Ingelheim Venture Fund (BIVF) as Investment Manager in 2020.
 With a focus on life sciences in Europe, he is responsible for identifying, evaluating, making, and managing equity investments to create options in new therapeutic approaches and businesses.
-In addition to Asgard Therapeutics, Philipp currently serves as a board member of ImCheck Therapeutics in Marseilles and represents the BIVF in the Selection Committee of the AMR-focused incubator INCATE.
+In addition to Asgard Therapeutics, Philipp currently represents the BIVF in the Selection Committee of the AMR-focused incubator INCATE.

 Jonas Jendi